medaydata/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1. What is the difference between an adaptive website and a fully responsive website? responsive is fluid and adapts to the size of the screen no matter what the target device.
+ Responsive uses CSS media queries to change styles based on the target device such as display type, width, height, etc., and only one of these is necessary for the site to adapt to different screens.

 2. Describe what it means to be mobile first vs desktop first.

+  Desktop first :Designing for full sized screens means building for the highest specs to display and communicate as much as possible.
+ Mobile first :Mobile first is designed mainly for functionality.
+It’s a very focused approach starting with putting out a core function and layering the extras incrementally for higher resolutions (often called progressive enhancement).

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? the HTML font-size to 62.5% is 62.5% of 16px (typical default browser font-size) equal to 10px.
+ 1 rem = 10px

 4. How would you describe preprocessing to someone new to CSS?
+ A CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? mixins with variables is my favorite concept. when i use @media inside of each css tag, i think it more redandant.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up